-Health education for patients was provided by the dentists and hygienist; information leaflets were available within the practice.
-They provided patients with advice to improve and maintain good oral health.
+Health education for patients was provided by the dentists, They provided patients with advice to improve and maintain good oral health.
 We received feedback from patients who told us that they found their treatment successful and effective.

 Are services caring?